ministryofjustice/request-personal-information/README.md

 ## Attachment scanning

-We use a combination of the gem Ratonvirus and Clam AV for our attachment virus scanning.
+We use a combination of the gem [Ratonvirus](https://github.com/mainio/ratonvirus) and [Clam AV](https://docs.clamav.net/) for our attachment virus scanning.

+We have created our own CDPT image of Clam AV here: https://github.com/ministryofjustice/cdpt-av

-We run Clam AV inside a container inside our Cloud Platform namespaces.
+We run Clam AV inside a container inside our Cloud Platform namespace.
 There is a deployment and service in this repo for the Clam AV container, but currently this is manually deployed.
 If you need to redeploy for any reason:

 ```
 kubectl apply -f <CLAM_AV_DEPLOYMENT_FILEPATH> -n <NAMESPACE>